All Episodes

 But it doesn't matter.

-Hook line and sinker, the predictable media mob, the predictable response, the predictable guidance of rage and psychosis takes over.
+Hook line and sinker, the predictable media mob, the predictable response, the predictable guidance of rage and psychosis takes over because this is who they now are.

 These are people that only care about one thing, and that is doing anything, saying anything, advancing any lie, any conspiracy theory.

-I mean, you know, it's hilarious that the New York Times, you know, is now saying don't go on Mad Ow Show or Don Lemon's show or CNN or MSNBC because we think they're biased.
+I mean, you know, it's hilarious that the New York Times, you know, is now saying, don't go on Mad Ow's show or Don Lemon's show or CNN or MSNBC because we think they're biased because they've gotten sucked in with them for the entire two years because they wanted to believe it too.

-By the way, and they mentioned my name, and I'm like, uh, you've never been invited, and I don't want your fake news anyway, and I was right and you were wrong the entire time.
+By the way, and they mentioned my name and I'm like, you've never been invited and I don't want your fake news anyway.

 So why would I go to your newspaper?

-Which is nothing by the way, when Donald Trump leaves office, let me tell all you people at fake news, CNN and Conspiracy TV, MSNBC and New York Times, Washington Post.
+By the way, when Donald Trump leaves office, let me tell all of you people at Fake News, CNN, and Conspiracy TV, MSNBC, and New York Times, Washington Post, let me tell you, it's over.

 It's done.

-You better hope for your business and business only that Donald Trump gets re-elected.
+You better hope for your business and business only that Donald Trump gets reelected.

-Because that's what you're making your living on, peddling lies and conspiracy theories to gullible people that actually believe the crap you put out.
+Otherwise, you will dissolve to be a company because that's what you're making your living on, peddling lies and conspiracy theories to gullible people that actually believe the crap you put out.

 But not this audience.